davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: same diagram with a random follower Xed out

-Nobody else is disrupted if one of the followers crashes.
-That's pretty good!
-Now, what happens if the leader node goes offline?
+Good, nobody else is disrupted if one of the followers crashes.
+What about the leader?

 DIAGRAM: same diagram, but with the leader Xed out

 Here we have a problem.
 Now that the leader is gone, so is the variable.
-The follower nodes may still be up and running, but they're programmed to send RPCs to the leader, and the leader is no longer there to respond.
+The follower nodes may still be up and running, but they're all programmed to send RPCs to the leader, and the leader is gone.
 Our distributed variable is not working at all!
-And since a single node crash was enough to crash the variable too, we have to admit that our variable is not fault tolerant.
-This is no good; we have to do something.
+And since a single node crash was enough to bring down the variable too, we have to admit that our variable was not fault tolerant.
+This is no good; we have to fix this.

 Oftentimes the simplest way to achieve fault tolerance is **redundancy**.
 In our case, since the leader can crash, let's set up some backups and **fail over** to new leader when whichever node is currently the leader fails.
 Ready to try it out?